microbit-foundation/micropython-microbit-v2-simulator/README.md

 ### Branch deployments

-There is a Netlify based build for development purposes.
-Do not embed the simulator via this URL.
-Netlify's GitHub integration will comment on PRs with deployment details.
+There is a CloudFlare pages based build for development purposes only.
+Do not embed the simulator via this URL as it may be removed at any time.
+CloudFlare's GitHub integration will comment on PRs with deployment details.

 Branches in this repository are also deployed via CircleCI to https://review-python-simulator.usermbit.org/{branchName}/.
 This requires the user pushing code to have permissions for the relevant Micro:bit Educational Foundation infrastructure.